jreisinger/docs/data/notes/sec/pki.md

   * maintains archives of status info about the expired certificates that it issued
 * may issue certificates to users, to other CAs, or both

-Registration authority (RA)

-* trusted by CA to register or vouch [ručiť] for the identity of users
+Registration authority (RA) - trusted by CA to register or vouch [ručiť] for the identity of users

-Repository
+Certificates - digitally signed collection of information (2-4 KB)

+* about user, computer, network device that holds the corresponding private key
+* about the issuing CA
+  * encryption and/or signing algorithms
+  * list of X.509 v3 extensions
+  * info for determining revocation status and validity of certificate

-* DB of active digital certificates for CA system
+Repository - DB of active digital certificates for CA system

-Certificate revocation list (CRL)

-* certificate may be revoked [zrušiť, odobrať] because:
+Certificate revocation list (CRL) - certificate may be revoked [zrušiť, odobrať] because:

 * owner's private key has been lost
 * owner leaves the company/agency
 * owner's name changes

 # Sources and more